-There are several reasons to consider a transmutation agreement including a lack of a prenup.
-As we highlighted above, once you wed without a prenup, any property you obtain is also your spouse’s (absent exceptions).
-Perhaps you are ok with that for the most part but there are a few items you want to protect.
+There are several reasons to consider a transmutation agreement, including a lack of a prenup.
+As we highlighted above, once you wed without a prenup, any property you obtain during the marriage is also your spouse’s (absent exceptions like inheritances and gifts, in most states).
+Perhaps you are ok with that for the most part, but there are a few items you want to protect.
 This is a great reason to have a transmutation agreement.
-For example, perhaps you purchased your childhood home during the marriage and want to ensure that it remains solely yours so you can pass it on to your own children.
-In that instance, you could create a transmutation agreement where your spouse agrees that the childhood home is separate property.
-This is an important note, your spouse must agree to the change in designation of the property because by entering into the agreement, one spouse is waiving their right to their interest in that property.

 These agreements can also be helpful for couples with children from a previous marriage.
+For example, perhaps you purchased your childhood home during the marriage and want to ensure that it remains solely yours so you can hand it down to your own children.
+In that instance, you could create a transmutation agreement where your spouse agrees that the childhood home is your separate property.
+This is an important note, your spouse must agree to the change in designation of the property because by entering into the agreement, one spouse is waiving their right to their interest in that property.
 In this scenario, there may be certain property that each spouse wants to keep separate to ensure that it passes down to their children.
-However, if the property was purchased during the marriage (without a prenup) it will likely be considered the joint property of the couple.
-That means that if the couple divorced, the property would likely be split between them.
-While there is still a chance that you could get certain property in a divorce – especially if you live in an equitable distribution state – there are no guarantees.
+However, if the property was purchased during their new marriage (without a prenup), it will likely be considered the joint property of the couple.
+That means that if the couple divorced, the property would likely be split between them, and the children would get less of the property.
+While there is still a chance that you could be awarded certain property in a divorce – especially if you live in an equitable distribution state – there are no guarantees.
 A transmutation agreement allows the couple to transmute the property from marital to separate/non-marital to ensure that it is not up for grabs in a divorce.

-Prenups and postnups vs. transmutation agreements
+Prenups and postnups v. transmutation agreements

 Transmutation agreement requirements